Rittycheriah/RandomActs/ReadMe.md

 1. Showing a graph of concentration of random acts of kindness utilizing Google Maps API.
 2. User home will have a live thread of the most recently logged random act of kindness
 3. User can publish their act to their Twitter, Facebook, or other social media.
+4. Nirvana level achievement can result in the ability to begin campaigns and get donations.